 Here at Procular UK, we are always passionate about testing, studying and reviewing all of our telescopes and optics.
 Below is a list of our top pick telescopes for beginners, hobbyist or amateur astronomers:

-National Geographic’s 76/350 Dobsonian Telescope is in our opinion one of the best, if not the best beginners or even advanced astronomy telescopes available.
-The massive benefit is that this telescope has no setup time apart from needing to cool down for several minutes when outside.
-It is very small and portable.
-A beginner can place it on a garden table, a chair, a wall or any surface he chooses and start using it straight away.
+The Bresser AZ 76/350 Carbon Telescope is in our opinion one of the best beginners to mid-level astronomy telescopes available.
+It is very lightweight and portable.
+You can place it anywhere using the included tripod and start using it straight away.
 No messing around, aligning or setting up.

-This telescope is perfect for starting out with astronomy or for getting your kids into it.
-It comes fully assembled in the box and includes everything you need to get stargazing right away!
-The mount is compact yet very stable and easy to use.
-It also includes two additional eyepieces, a moon filter, astronomy book and software to help you get started.
+The Bresser AZ 76/350 Carbon Telescope is perfect for starting out with astronomy or for getting your kids or grandkids into it.
+It comes fully assembled in the box and includes everything you need to get stargazing right away.